National Orchestra for All

-We ask each school to contribute just £250 per place, a sixth of the overall cost of membership.
-In previous years, schools have raised the money through raffles, coffee mornings and cake sales - and we're happy to help with creative suggestions to cover the cost.
-Membership will be invoiced in either May or September 2017.
+We ask each nominating organisation to make a donation for each NOFA member.
+Usually this is a contribution of just £250 per place, a sixth of the overall cost of membership, but it can be any affordable amount.
+In previous years, organisations have raised the money through raffles, coffee mornings and cake sales - and we're happy to help with creative suggestions to cover the cost.
+Membership will be invoiced in either May or September of the NOFA year.

-However, we do not want money to act as a barrier for dedicated young musicians to join the orchestra, and appreciate that some school leaders may be unwilling to cover this cost.
+However, we do not want money to act as a barrier for dedicated young musicians to join the orchestra, and appreciate that some organisations may not be able to cover this cost.
 Please contact us to discuss in more detail if you have concerns about the financial contribution.

 How do I nominate a young musician?

-- Discuss the financial contribution with your headteacher or head of department.
-If your school is unable to make the £250 contribution, contact the NOFA team and we can discuss alternative arrangements.
+Discuss the financial contribution with the person who controls the budget for these activities within your organisation.
+If you are unable to donate please contact the NOFA team and we can discuss alternative arrangements.

-- Complete the nomination / renomination form online within the deadline.
+Complete the nomination form online within the deadline.

 When does the nomination process take place?